cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

     // assert that the counterpartyVersion matches the local version abortTransactionUnless(counterpartyVersion == version)

-    // set the CCV channel status to INITIALIZING channelStatus[channelIdentifier] = INITIALIZING

     // get the client state associated with this client ID in order
     // to get access to the consumer chain ID